evamcconville/bc17-w5-d4-hackathon-rest-api-postgres-personal/README.txt

 ## How to run this eggy program:

 # Close all terminals
-# In a new teminal execute
+# In a new terminal execute
 -'npm run egg'

+# To reset database and seed database
+- npm reset database

 ## Database information